xvk-64/secure-programming-2024/README.md

 ## Contributors
-PLease contact us via discord if there are any issues or questions
+PLease contact us via this email address if you have any questions or issues:

-Valen Kostich @xvk-64
-James Fitton-Gum @jjrubes
-Mia Klaric @rhuuuubarb
+sp24.feedback@proton.me